kahnvex/slugnet/docs-src/index.rst

 .. rst-class:: caption

-   **Figure 1:** A three layer, fully connected neural network.
+   **Figure 1:** A three layer, fully connected deep network.
 The first layer has five hidden units.
 The superscript number in parenthesis indicates the layer of the unit.
 The index in subscript represents the unit's index.
 For example :math:`h_3^{(4)}` represents the third unit of the forth layer.